garrandall/popular-music-data/tracks/miss-me-blind-culture-club.md

 Must be better than that kind
 It can make you rich
 It can make you poor
-But i know that you'll miss me blind
+But I know that you'll miss me blind

 I know you'll miss me
 I know you'll miss me